Josephtamhk/UnityPhysXPlugin/README.md

 Note: The C# wrapper built using .NET 5.0 on macOS did not work for me.
 Using Windows to build the wrapper, however, did work.
 You may be luckier!
 Give it a try.
 1. Copy your local repository over to your Windows partition/machine.
-1. Build PhysX for Windows following the instructions for nvidia's [plugin repository](https://github.com/NVIDIAGameWorks/UnityPhysXPlugin)
+1. Build PhysX (for Release) for Windows following the instructions for nvidia's [plugin repository](https://github.com/NVIDIAGameWorks/UnityPhysXPlugin)
 1. Using nvidia's fork as a base, replace the Header, Helpers, and Interface folder from this fork in `./NVIDIA.PhysX.Native/`.
 1. Build the VS2017 solution and collect the `NVIDIA.PhysX.dll` C# library.
 1. Back to your macOS machine.
 Put `NVIDIA.PhysX.dll` in your Unity's plugins directory.